kiwitcms/kiwitcms.github.io/content/2025-08-28-enterprise-explained.markdown

-**Based on Red Hat Enterprise Linux:** with a *Kiwi TCMS Enterprise* subscription you receive an explicit guarantee that the underlying container image is built on top of Red Hat Enterprise Linux.
+**Based on Red Hat Enterprise Linux:** with a *Kiwi TCMS Enterprise* subscription you receive an explicit guarantee that the underlying container image is built on top of Red Hat Enterprise Linux!
-There is no such guarantee for other container images produced by the Kiwi TCMS team!

 **Multiple add-ons:** a *Kiwi TCMS Enterprise* container image ships more functionality than the